attilasomogyi/asterisk-configuration-files/CONTRIBUTING.md

    git push
    ```

-That's it!
-Thank you for your contribution!
+That's it.
+Thank you for your contribution.

 ##### Updating the commit message

 A reviewer might often suggest changes to a commit message (for example, to add
-more context for a change or adhere to our [commit message
+more context for a change or adhere to [commit message
-guidelines](#commit-message-format)).
-In order to update the commit
+guidelines](#commit-message-format) of the Project).
+To update the commit
 message of the last commit on your branch:

 1. Check out your branch: